vegaprotocol/documentation/docs/concepts/trading-framework.md

     * If after 1 minute has passed there are no trades resulting from the auction or the indicative price of the auction, then if in the `[95,105]` the trades are generated and the price monitoring auction concludes.
     * If after 1 minute has passed the indicative price of the auction is outside the `[95,105]`, the auction gets extended by 5 minutes, as concluding the auction at the 1 minute mark would breach the valid ranges implied by the second trigger.
 After the 5 minutes, trades (if any) are generated irrespective of their price, as there are no more active triggers, and the price monitoring auction concludes.

-Price monitoring is meant to stop large market movements that are not 'real' from occurring, rather than just detect them after the fact.
-To achieve that, the module works preemptively: a transaction that would've caused the price monitoring bounds to be breached doesn't get processed in the default trading mode.
-The market first switches to price monitoring auction mode, and then that transaction (and any subsequent ones until the auction time elapses) get processed.

-The market can still make a large move within the auction, as long as crossing orders from both buy and sell side get submitted.

-The purpose of price monitoring is to extract more information out of the market in the event of a large move, not to stop the market from making that move altogether.

 ### Liquidity monitoring
 Besides the obvious appeal to traders, a liquid market also offers some risk management, particularly in a system that does not have a central counter-party.
 When a trader is distressed, their position can only be liquidated if there is enough volume on the order book to offload it.

 In order to ensure there is enough liquidity to keep a market active and protect against insolvent parties, the network must be able to detect when the market's liquidity is too low.